Cyndi Lauper and the art of video storytelling: Can a good pop song carry a bad story?

-The next scene unfolds in a diner where some years later Lauper and boyfriend get into a fight because Lauper’s big surprise—she appears to have styled her hair with a lawnmower—doesn’t fly with the more traditional boyfriend.
+The next scene unfolds in a diner where some years later Lauper and boyfriend get into a fight because Lauper’s big surprise—she appears to have styled her hair with a lawnmower—doesn’t go over well with the more traditional boyfriend.
 Lauper runs out into the night in a glittery skirt, possibly made from Marlene Dietrich’s curtains, and a bowl hat.
 She sings the refrain to Time After Time.

 This is the climax of the story, where the tension peaks and breaks.
 It doesn’t really hit, but ok, it’s technically there.

 In the middle of the climax, the Sicilian mother reappears in a flashback.
 In the flashback, Lauper is mysteriously drinking milk out of an America the Beautiful-themed milk glass, struggling with her homework.
 Her mother is comforting her.

 Which means what?
 That Time After Time is a song about a mother’s unconditional love?
 I thought it was a tawdry love story.

 We don’t have much time to ponder that, because in the next scene we’re back in the trailer in the woods—which tells us that we’ve reached the final act, when things will be resolved.

 This is actually odd, because we’re only at minute 2:40, i.e. halfway into the video.
 Pacing alert.

 We’re back in the present.
 It’s early morning.
 Lauper slams the trailer door on her way out, waking up the boyfriend.
 She kicks a plastic flamingo as she walks into the leaves in her pajamas.
 The boyfriend comes running out of the trailer (also in plaid pajamas, but real pajamas), pulls Lauper back inside and helps her pack.

 This is a very nice guy.
 He even folds Lauper’s funny clothes for her.